An extension of Overbeck's attack with an application to cryptanalysis of Twisted Gabidulin-based schemes: An extension of Overbeck's attack

 Note that the above-described setting is precisely what happens to $\Lambda_1(\Gpub)$ when $s=\rank (\bfX) < \lambda/2$, see \S~\ref{subsec:attackForSmallI}, Example~\ref{ex:param_PRW18} or \S~\ref{subsec:attackSmalliTw}.

-\begin{example} Back to Example~\ref{ex:param_PRW18}, for such parameters, even instantiated with a Gabidulin code, Overbeck's attack fails since there is no $i>0$ yielding a matrix of the shape (\ref{ex:strong_shape}).
+\begin{example} Back to Example~\ref{ex:param_PRW18}, for such parameters, even instantiated with a Gabidulin code, the Overbeck's attack fails because there is not any $i>0$ which gives a matrix of the shape (\ref{ex:strong_shape}).
 However, under some assumptions on the parameters of the code, it is likely that $\Lambda_1 (\Gpub)$ has a generator matrix of the shape (\ref{eq:splitting_shape}).See for instance Lemmas~\ref{lem:LambdaiGpubblocks} and~\ref{lem:lambdaiGtpub}. \end{example}